Bargaining is the process by which one or more employers and employees negotiate the terms and conditions which will be included in an agreement.

 You decide to commence bargaining on 2 April 2017.

-If you give your employees the Notice on 2 April 2017 you must provide the pre 3 April 2017 Notice.
-Alternatively, if you choose to provide the notice to employees on or after 3 April 2017 the pre 3 April 2017 Notice will be invalid and you will need to give employees the post 3 April 2017 Notice in schedule 2.1 of the Fair Work Regulations 2009.
+If you gave your employees the Notice on 2 April 2017 you must have provided the pre 3 April 2017 Notice.
+Alternatively, if you chose to provide the notice to employees on or after 3 April 2017 the pre 3 April 2017 Notice will be invalid and you will need to give employees the post 3 April 2017 Notice in schedule 2.1 of the Fair Work Regulations 2009.

 The following are bargaining representatives: